 I finally got a KTX ticket and I was getting a little excited because I’d be getting on one of the fastest trains in the world, in fact, only one of three trains that can go over 300 km per hour.
 Japan and France are the other two.
 The wait wasn’t too long so I killed time by strolling around the convenience store and see what food I’d like to have on the go.
 Also one of my habits was to do some people-watching, especially women and why that woman is more attractive than others.
 It’s amazing how far Korea has come.
 When I first visited Korea in 2002, 18 years later since I was adopted, I don’t remember there was that many women who were well-dressed.
 But now? it’s more than I could count.
 Ugg boots, short shorts well above thighs, short skirts, tight jeans showing their long legs, sunglasses, watches that glitter, high heel shoes, and purses made by Prada or Burberry.
 Women seemed taller, slender, their hair beautiful and shiny.
 You could see that they took care of themselves well.
 I suppose they do have a motivation, in hopes of attracting guys or maybe they’ve already got boyfriends who treat them well.
 Either way, it’s not the same as it was in 2002.

 I seated myself in the train and still more beautiful girls came abroad on the train, often carrying their favorite handbags.
 I glanced through the windows and I saw different kinds of people like businessmen, couples, and some guys in solider uniforms.
+Contractors usually go through a shutters for outside your home and can get various sizes that are not normally available at home improvement stores.
 I popped a beer can, Hite by Korea, that I had bought from the store and gulped some.
 The train finally started to pull and by then, the Sun had disappeared into the horizons.
 The train rolled easily and we’re zipping through the city of Seoul and across the Han river.
 The train had a TV attached to the top ceiling–I think there was 3 or 4 TVs per car.
 The TV would show different news, weather, and there was one show with a magician doing different tricks.
 Also, it had an odometer at the top right of the screen and I’d look at the corner to see how fast we’re going.
 Once we passed Daecheon and onto the next leg towards Daegu, that’s when the train started to really speed up and the odometer finally hit 300 km per hour.
 I don’t think I’ve ever gone that fast at the sea level before and it was a cool feeling, seeing how quickly things get passed outside the windows.
 It reminded me of the lights in the subway tunnel that would keep flashing at you except you’re moving 300 km per hour.
 It took only about 2 hours and 40 mins to get to Busan, the second largest city in Korea and that’s where my sister and her family lived.

 The air felt even more humid when I stepped out of the train, though seemed less windy than it was in Seoul.
 I basically followed the crowd that was getting on the escalators, then stepped off and walked down the floor.
 I tried to look for my sister and her family and somehow, they were right there in the exit area.